-The Coast Guard is issuing this rule under authority in 46 U.S.C.
-70034 (previously 33 U.S.C.
-1231).
 The Captain of the Port Buffalo (COTP) has determined that a fireworks display presents significant risks to the public safety and property.
 Such hazards include premature and accidental detonations, dangerous projectiles, and falling or burning debris.
-This rule is needed to protect personnel, vessels, and the marine environment in the navigable waters within the safety zone while the fireworks display takes place.
+This rule is needed to protect personnel, vessels, and the marine environment in the navigable waters within the safety zone prior to, during, and immediately after the fireworks display.